gbif/hp-gb33/programme.md

 **Oslo fjord tour (boat trip)**
 Time: 19:00-21:00
-Meeting point: 18:30 at Langkaia (Next to the Opera House)
+Meeting point: 18:30 at Langkaia (Opposite the Opera House)

 *The Hosted dinner has been converted into a boat trip of the Oslo fjord.
-The trip is offered to Governing Board delegates, GBIF committee members and invited observers (pre-registration required).
+The trip is open to Governing Board delegates, GBIF committee members and invited observers.
 Please note that the boat leaves at 19:00 so you have to be at the meeting point by 18:30.
 More information available [here](/travel-accommodation#oslo-fjord-tour-boat-trip---30-september-2026)*

 ### Thursday, 1 October 2026